 I worked at a huge gym for years.
-Although at first I was glad I was teaching swim lessons and not scrubbing bathrooms, eventually I realized that the janitorial staff were making twice what I made as an instructor, with full benefits.
+Although at first, I was glad I was teaching swim lessons and not scrubbing bathrooms, eventually I realized that the janitorial staff was making twice what I made as an instructor, with full benefits.
 At that point it dawned on me: holy SHIT (pun intended), cleaning toilets is a great job!

 Being a good janitor requires discipline, attention to detail, and a relentless work ethic.
 All of these are traits that are required for a good martial artist.

 - Pay is often higher than you’d expect

 - Meditative quality to the job depending on where you work

 - Good janitors are actually extremely respected by colleagues and well appreciated by

 - You have to clean up after people

 - The hours can suck and are often inflexible